liquidprompt/liquidprompt-powerline/docs/theme/power2lines.rst

 Setup & Configuration
 =====================

-This theme as the same core configuration than the :ref:`Powerline Plus <powerline_plus>` theme.
+This theme as the same core configuration than the :doc:`powerline_plus` theme.

 Theme Configuration
 -------------------